 One of the many ways Jesus connected with those around Him was through sharing a meal together.
 He would often be found eating inside the homes and at the tables of sinners.
 One of His last acts of ministry before heading to the cross was what we call the Last Supper (Luke 22:7-23).
 He invited His disciples to come to the table to share a meal together before His final act of love here on earth.

-Come to the table, is Donna Najera’s of Grace Church of Simi Valley’s (Jordan Bakker, lead pastor) slogan for her Instant Pot and meal planning ministry called Cooking with Donna.
+Come to the table, is Donna Najera’s of Grace Church of Simi Valley, Calif.’s (Jordan Bakker, lead pastor) slogan for her Instant Pot and meal planning ministry called Cooking with Donna.
 A Christian of 30 years and part-time staff member at Grace Church, Donna received an Instant Pot as a gift in September 2017.
 When Donna finally worked up the courage to use her new device, she realized how easy it was to cook delicious and healthy meals in minutes which then allowed her to spend more time with her family – and less money in the process!
 Little did she know that this household appliance would lead to many opportunities to share the Gospel and the love of Jesus with near to a hundred people over the last year.

 Donna began inviting women from her church into her home with the intention of not only encouraging them how to cook healthy meals for their families but also to simply share a meal with them.
 She got to know the women and learned about ways she could pray for them.
 Before she knew it, she had a following on Facebook in November 2018 that would ultimately lead her to launch her small business, Cooking with Donna.
 Donna was thrilled with the popularity of her newly founded business and welcomed people from all stages of life into her home, from the young mom with small children to a male college graduate wanting to learn how to cook healthy meals for himself.